mebusy/notes/dev_notes/Maxq.md

 In particular, we need to introduce hierarchically- greedy execution early enough so that the exploration policy is still actively exploring.
 (In theory, a GLIE exploration policy never ceasesto explore, but in practice, we want to find a good policy quickly, not just asymptotically).

+# 7. Experimental Evaluation of the MAXQ Method

+4 different configurations of the learning algorithm:

+ - a) flat Q learning,
+ - b) MAXQ-Q learning without any form of state abstraction
+ - c) MAXQ-Q learning with state abstraction
+ - d) MAXQ-Q learning with state abstraction and greedy execution.

+These configurations are controlled by many parameters.

+ - a) the initial values of the Q and C functions,
+ - b) the learning rate (we employed a fixed learning rate)
+ - c) the cooling schedule for Boltzmann exploration (the GLIE policy that we employed)
+ - d) for non-hierarchical execution,the schedule for decreasing L, the number of steps of consecutive hierarchical execution.

+For Boltzmann exploration, we established an initial temperature and then a cooling rate.
+A separate temperature is maintained for each Max node in the MAXQ graph, and its temperature is reduced by multiplying by the cooling rate each time that subtask terminates in a goal state.